-On August 12, UEFA announced the top three nominees for the 2021/22 UEFA Men’s Player of the Year award.
-Real Madrid forward Karim Benzema, Real Madrid Goalkeeper Thibaut Courtois and Manchester City midfielder Kevin De Bruyne are the top three nominees who have been shortlisted for the 2021/22 UEFA Men’s Player of the Year award.
+UEFA have announced the top three nominees for the 2022/23 UEFA Men’s Player of the Year award.
+Manchester City midfielder Kevin De Bruyne, former PSG forward Lionel Messi and Manchester City attacker Erling Haaland are the top three nominees who have been shortlisted for the 2022/23 UEFA Men’s Player of the Year award.
 The award will be given to one of the above mentioned players.
-The name of the winner will be revealed during the 2022/23 UEFA Champions League group stage draw ceremony in Istanbul on Thursday 25 August.
+The name of the winner will be revealed during the 2023/24 UEFA Champions League group stage draw ceremony, which will take place on Thursday 31 August at the Grimaldi Forum in Monaco.
 The UEFA Men’s Player of the Year is awarded to an individual among the players in Europe, irrespective of nationality, on the basis of their performances over the whole season in all competitions – both domestically and internationally – at either club or national team level.

 UEFA Men’s Player of the Year nominees